lit/lit/.changeset/beige-lamps-camp.md

 'lit-element': minor
 ---

-Add MathML support with the `math` template tag
+Add MathML support with the `mathml` template tag